Kluczynski Federal Building: History

-In 2009, GSA undertook a major project to improve energy efficiency which included solar film on windows, LED lighting upgraded HVAC and other mechanical systems.
+In 2009, GSA undertook a major project to improve energy efficiency which included solar film on windows, LED lighting, upgraded HVAC and other mechanical systems.
 After the work, the building received a LEED Silver certification.

+Features

 Alexander Calder's sculpture Flamingo, a 53 ft red steel sculpture, was unveiled on the plaza October 24, 1974.
 The sculpture was conserved and restored in 1998.
 The plaza is also the site of a weekly farmers' market during the spring and summer seasons, open to the community.

+Tenants

 Federal agencies in the building include the Air Force Recruiting Service, the Department of State Passport Agency, Department of Labor, Internal Revenue Service, Office of Personnel Management, Consumer Product Safety Commission, General Services Administration and offices for both the U.S. senators from Illinois, Richard "Dick" Durbin and Tammy Duckworth.